ricardo-andrietta/news-reader/README.md

 # News Reader

-Website that fetches the most recente (public) news from different websites and shows it in a very standard and elegant way.
+Website that fetches the most recent (public) news from different websites and shows it in a very standard and elegant way.
 Easy to read and with the option of listening.

 The idea is the following: